Tiresias

-Tiresias strikes two snakes with a stick, and is transformed into a woman by Hera.
+Tiresias strikes two snakes with a stick, and is transformed into a woman.
 Engraving by Johann Ulrich Kraus c.
 1690.
 Taken from Die Verwandlungen des Ovidii (The Metamorphoses of Ovid).

 Pietro della Vecchia, Tiresias Transformed into a Woman, 17th century.

 In Greek mythology, Tiresias (/taɪˈriːsiəs/; Τειρεσίας) was a blind prophet of Apollo in Thebes, famous for clairvoyance and for being transformed into a woman for seven years.
 He was the son of the shepherd Everes and the nymph Chariclo.
 Tiresias participated fully in seven generations in Thebes, beginning as advisor to Cadmus, the founder of Thebes.

 Mythology

-Eighteen allusions to mythic Tiresias, noted by Luc Brisson, fall into three groups: the first recounts Tiresias' sex-change episode and later his encounter with Zeus and Hera; the second group recounts his blinding by Athena; the third, all but lost, seems to have recounted the misadventures of Tiresias.
+Eighteen allusions to mythic Tiresias, noted by Luc Brisson, fall into three groups: the first recounts Tiresias's sex-change episode and later his encounter with Zeus and Hera; the second group recounts his blinding by Athena; the third, all but lost, seems to have recounted the misadventures of Tiresias.

 Sex-change

 On Mount Cyllene in the Peloponnese, (Note: Eustathius and John Tzetzes place this episode on Mount Cithaeron in Boeotia, near the territory of Thebes.)
-Tiresias came upon a pair of copulating snakes and hit them with his stick, which displeased goddess Hera who punished Tiresias by transforming him into a woman.
-As a woman, Tiresias became a priestess of Hera, married, and had children, including his daughter Manto who also possessed the gift of prophecy.
+Tiresias came upon a pair of copulating snakes and hit them with his stick, upon which he was transformed into a woman.
 Afterwards, as told by Phlegon, god of prophecy Apollo informed Tiresias: if she spots copulating snakes and similarly harms them, she will return to her previous form.
 After seven years as a woman, (Note: The period referenced from Ovid's Metamorphoses.)
 Tiresias found mating snakes; depending on the myth, she either made sure to leave the snakes alone this time, or, according to Hyginus and Phlegon, trampled them.
 In both outcomes, Tiresias was released from the sentence and changed back to a man.
 (Note: At the account of Eustathius and Tzetzes, "it was by killing the female snake that Tiresias became a woman, and it was by afterwards killing the male snake that he was changed back into a man.")

 According to Eustathius, Tiresias was originally a woman who promised Apollo her favours in exchange for musical lessons, only to reject him afterwards.
 She was turned by Apollo into a man, then again a woman under unclear circumstances, then a man by the offended Hera, then into a woman by Zeus.
 She became a man once again after an encounter with the Muses, until finally Aphrodite turned him into a woman again and then into a mouse.